Tips from the pros

 How can a faculty mentor help me?

-What can be expected of these student/faculty mentor relationships?
-The first meeting will entail sharing information about your background, current academic progress, and goals for the future.
+The first meeting entails sharing information about your background, current academic progress, and goals for the future.
 Your mentor may have suggestions about key classes that will be excellent elective courses that go beyond the courses required for the major.

 Your mentor may have ideas about research opportunities for undergraduates and/or information about which faculty labs have traditionally been good places for undergraduates to work.
 They are experts in their field, and will be able to guide you through preparing for a research career or graduate school.

-After meeting with you several times to discuss your academic progress and personal goals, your mentor may know you well enough to write supporting letters when you are ready to apply for scholarships or for admission to graduate or professional programs.
+After meeting with you several times to discuss your academic progress and personal goals, your mentor may know you well enough to write supporting letters when you are ready to apply for scholarships, admission to graduate or professional programs, and jobs.

-How can I set up a meeting with my mentor?
+How do I set up a meeting with my faculty mentor?

 You must take the initiative to arrange the first and each subsequent meeting with your faculty mentor.
 Although faculty mentors are busy people, they are usually quite willing and able to arrange time for a meeting if you provide a reasonable selection of possible times for an appointment.
 Scheduling the first meeting is probably the most challenging step in the whole process, but once you meet in person you’ll be glad that you took the first step.

-- Start with an e-mail message to your faculty mentor – provide one or two sentences about yourself, a brief statement of educational & professional goals, and an announcement that a phone call will follow in two or three days.
+- Start with an e-mail message to your faculty mentor.
+Provide one or two sentences about yourself, a brief statement of educational and professional goals, and an announcement that you’ll contact them again in two or three days.

-- Follow-up with a phone call in a couple of days – focus on arranging a specific time to meet.
+- Follow-up in a couple of days.
+Focus on arranging a specific time to meet.

 - Be sure to show up on time for your meeting, usually arrangements are made to meet at your faculty mentor’s office (verify location ahead of time).